-Out of the Wings was co-founded in 2008 by Catherine Boyle, David Johnston and Jonathan Thacker, following their collaboration with Royal Shakespeare Company’s acclaimed Spanish Golden Age season.
-The first years of the Out of the Wings project resulted in new translations, readings and performances, a wealth of research, conference and public events.
+Out of the Wings was co-founded in 2008 by Catherine Boyle, David Johnstone and Jonathan Thacker, following their work with the Royal Shakespeare Company on their acclaimed Spanish Golden Age season (2004).
+The first years of the project resulted in new translations, readings and performances, a wealth of research, a conference and other public events.
+It also produced a searchable database of English translations of plays from throughout the Spanish-speaking world, still available at the project website outofthewings.org.

 Since 2016 we have hosted an annual festival of play readings, workshops and discussions, showcasing plays in translation from throughout the Spanish- and Portuguese-speaking worlds, ranging from 90-year-old classics to the best of contemporary writing.
-Over four years, our festivals have showcased new translations of 21 plays from 9 countries.

 Michael Elcock and Daniela Cristo in ‘Complemento’, OOTW2019